WHAT WE DO

 General Information Files

 SCHRC has over 20,000 general information files (newspaper clippings, one of a kind family items, past research correspondence, small genealogies) focusing on family surnames, local business and industry, Sheboygan County towns, villages and cities, local landmarks, clubs and organizations, landmarked properties, churches and much more.
 The information in each family file is not necessarily specific to one family.
 You will have to sort through to find your family.
-A segregated family file is created only when the amount of information collected necessitates its formation.
+A specific family file is created only when the amount of information collected necessitates its formation.
 If we do not have a family file for your family, not to worry; there are many other avenues to explore!
 Consider it to be the perfect opportunity to start a family file of your own.
-New files are created every week.
+New files are created every week and existing files are added to constantly.

 Photo Collection